CoderArla/Mobile-Embedded-Weather-Prediction/README.md

-The ipynb file contains the actual implementation of the weather condition prediction models.
+The ipynb files contains the actual implementation of the weather condition prediction models.

 The rest of the files are the to be opened and run in 'wokwi' simulator.